Accredited, comprehensive training for the Injection Molding Industry

 Companies whose employees have completed the PTE program have reported vast improvements in all aspects of their product development, manufacturing, and quality control.

 “At Cepheid, nothing short of exceeding our customer’s expectation each and every time is considered acceptable.
 It takes world-class methods, behaviors, and practices from top-notch talented people to achieve those types of goals.
 The PTE Certificate Program from AIM has been a foundation of both the training plans and continuous improvement rigor we apply to our personnel development and our approaches to design, development, and validation of injection molded components.”

-The PTE Program is the first and only program in the plastics industry to pursue and achieve this designation.
+The PTE Program is the first program in the plastics industry to pursue and achieve this designation.

 What does the PTE Program cost?